-4.41 To the extent that you give non-cash benefits (e.g. goods or services) in a non-cash transaction, you are taken to have receipts and payments equal to the market value of what you received.
+4.414.42 To the extent that you give non-cash benefits (e.g. goods or services) in a non-cash transaction, you are taken to have receipts and payments equal to the market value of what you received.
 [Division 8]

 4.42 However, to the extent that you give money, or something close to money (such as a promise to pay money in the future), in a non-cash transaction, you are taken to have receipts and payments equal to the value of what you provided.
-This is because it is both easier and more intuitive to count the money, or near money, you gave rather than value what you receive.
+This is because it is both easier and more intuitive to count the money, ornear money, you gave rather than value what you receive.
 [Division 8]

 You promise to pay \$1m in six months' time for a factory site.
-It makes much more sense to set a value on your liability to pay (and on the site asset) by reference to the liability itself (what you gave) rather than by reference to a market valuation of the site (what you got).
-You are not selling your promise to pay money; rather you are buying the site.
+It makes much more sense to set aThe value onof your liability to pay (and onof the site asset) is determined by reference to the liability itself (what you gave) rather than by reference to a market valuation of the site (what you got).
+You are not selling your promise to pay money; rather youThis reflects the essential nature of the transaction, which is your purchase of are buying the site.the site rather than sale of the promise to pay money.